kamil90k/hilink-nodejs-sms/README.md

 --- | --- | ---
 `param1` | SMS text | String
 `param2` | phone number / numbers | String / Array of Strings

+## Useful

+After first authentication, router respond with 30 auth tokens.
+It means that for next 30 sms there is no need to do authentication again.
+When all tokens are used, next call of `sms` function will perform authentication automaticly.